TonciZ/My_First_Reposotory/README.md

 - 👋 Hi, I’m @Zhichs
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning javaScript on freeCodeCamp
+- 🌱 I’m currently learning javaScript on freeCodeCamp, and compleating CS50 from Harvard.
 - 💞️ I’m looking to collaborate on anything using only HTML and CSS,...for now ;)
 - 📫 How to reach me  www.linkedin.com/in/zix